gcharters/kabanero-dev-getting-started/README.md

 Project extracted to /Users/charters/.appsody/extract/kabanero-workshop
 ```

-Let's take a look at the output:
+Let's take a look at the extracted project:

 ```
 cd ~/.appsody/extract/kabanero-workshop